quantumJLBass/boa-fraud/profiles/addresses/US/STATES/UTAH/WEBER/SOUTH OGDEN/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947/1493 E RIDGELINE DR, SOUTH OGDEN, UT, 84405-4947.md

 
 
 2 years ago
 Not only was it tax season coming down to the end, I was stricken with a grievous life change.
 Integrated Tax welcomed me with professionalism and a deep care of my plight.
-They answered my questions and didn’t down talk to me, even though I was seriously out of my league when it came to taxes.
+They answered my questions and didn't down talk to me, even though I was seriously out of my league when it came to taxes.
 Thank you, Integrated Tax.
 I will definitely recommend you to all.

 
 Like